 How long do I have to file a dog bite lawsuit in Oklahoma?

 Two years from the date of the injury under 12 O.S. § 95(A)(3).
 For injuries to minors, the period generally runs from the child’s 18th birthday under 12 O.S. § 96.
 Missing the deadline permanently bars recovery.
-See our pages on Oklahoma’s personal injury statute of limitations and exceptions to the statute of limitations.
+See our pages on the two-year statute of limitations for personal injury and tolling rules for the statute of limitations.

 What happens to the dog after it attacks someone in Oklahoma?